Tim CusickAll plans by this Coach

 This 16-week winter foundation plan has been developed by BaseCamp head coach Tim Cusick and is designed to follow the schedule and format of our popular BaseCamp Community training.
 The core focus of this plan is to focus on the core principles of better base building and build consistency in training through an optimized training rhythm while progressively building training load and intensity throughout the plan.
 The goal is not complex secret training tricks or hacks, but rather science-based, principle-driven training that will set you up for success in your season: mastering the art of simple.

-The plan is designed using a general three-days-on, three-days-off progressive format.
-A typical week has Monday, Wednesday, and Friday off, while Tuesday and Thursday are shorter workouts, with longer workouts on the weekends.
+The plan is designed using a general three-days-on, one-day-off progressive format.
+A typical week has Monday and Friday off, while Tuesday, Wednesday, and Thursday are shorter workouts and weekend days have longer workouts.
 Performance testing and zone setting occurs at the start and then in four-week increments throughout the plan.